Spotlight on Commerce's key economic data

 The BEA ensures the accurate and timely reporting of many principal economic indicators.
 These indicators are released on the BEA's website and inform millions of Americans and American businesses about the state of the national economy.
 Click on the links for the most recent authoritative data.

 A comprehensive measure of U.S. economic activity.
 GDP is the value of the goods and services produced in the United States.
 The growth rate of GDP is the most popular indicator of a nation's overall economic health.

-U.S. Real GDP increased at an annual rate of 4.1 percent in the fourth quarter of 2020
+U.S. Real GDP increased at an annual rate of 6.4 percent in the first quarter of 2021

 The BEA calculates real GDP growth each quarter and subsequently revises these estimates as more complete source data become available.
-BEA released its "second" estimate of Q4 2020 real GDP illustrated in the chart on the right.
-This growth rate is based on more complete source data than were available for the "advance" estimate issued last month.
+BEA released its "advance" estimate of Q1 2021 real GDP illustrated in the chart on the right.
+This growth rate is based on source data that are incomplete and subject to further revision.
 Click here for the most recent authoritative data.